One minute guide: Leeds fostering service

 What is Leeds Fostering Service

-The council's Fostering Service is tasked with this work and also aims to place children and young people within the city in order for them to maintain contact with families and friends, to continue at the same school and thrive within their community, where it is safe to do so.
+The council’s Fostering Service manages this work.
+The service aims to place children and young people within Leeds in order for them to maintain contact with family members and friends, to continue at the same school and thrive within their community, where it is safe to do so.

 Leeds Fostering Service’s main areas of work are: